kenko911/OMatG/README.md

 The validations are parallelized.
 The number of processes is determined by `os.cpu_count()`.
 This can be changed by setting the `--number_cpus` argument (which is probably most useful in cluster environments).

+Stability related metrics can be, for example, computed with the [MatterGen codebase](https://github.com/microsoft/mattergen).

 ## Citing OMatG